Get an annual AARP membership for only $9. Offer ends 12/11.

 Nursing Homes vs. Hospice Care: Key Takeaways

-Maybe your loved one was healthy for years before beginning a gradual decline that has now turned severe.
-Alternatively, perhaps your loved one’s health was fine, but has taken a sharp and sudden turn for the worse.
+Maybe your loved one was healthy for years before gradually declining.
+Alternatively, maybe your loved one’s health was fine but has taken a sharp and sudden turn for the worse.
 You’re wondering if it’s time for a nursing home or hospice care.
-Which is better for your loved one’s situation, and what are the main differences between the two options?
-We will compare the two types of care in this guide to help you make an informed decision.
+Which makes the most sense for your loved one’s situation?
+We will answer your common questions in this guide to help you make an informed decision.

 Find the Right Housing Options for You